 (including extending the forbearance periods described above) and certain restrictions on the enforcement of remedies upon a default and provide direct and indirect financial support.
-Enacted federal and state legislation such as the CARES Act, the stimulus packages passed by Congress, and the EEFPA, and such other legislative proposals, if enacted, may have both adverse and positive effects on the Corporation's operations and financial condition.
+Enacted federal and state legislation, the stimulus packages passed by Congress, and such other legislative proposals, if enacted, may have both adverse and positive effects on the Corporation's operations and financial condition.